Birkin bag: History

 Founded in 1837, Hermès was originally a saddlery and harness maker, producing goods for equitation.
 The Haut à Courroies was the company's first bag.
 Made in the early 20th century, it was made for riders at the time to carry their boots and saddle.
 The Sac à dépêches, designed in 1928, was the first men's briefcase to close with a lock.

 The Birkin bag was created in 1984, after a chance meeting between Jean-Louis Dumas, then CEO of Hermès, and Jane Birkin.
 At the time, the actress was known for carrying baskets that held more belongings than a conventional handbag.
-She inadvertently spilled the contents of her bag and complained about the impracticality of handbags in general, especially for a young mother, without knowing who she was stood next to.
+She inadvertently spilled the contents of her bag and complained about the impracticality of handbags in general, especially for a young mother, without knowing next to whom she stood.
 At the time, her youngest daughter, Lou Doillon was two years old, and Birkin wanted a bag big enough to hold both scripts and diapers.

 Jean-Louis Dumas suggested she get one with pockets, to which she replied that "Hermès doesn't make pockets".
 He then exclaimed "but I am Hermès!"
 Taking advantage of the coincidence, Birkin asked him why the company doesn't offer a bag four times larger than the Kelly.
 Jean-Louis Dumas immediately drew her up a supple, roomy bag, which he promised to produce and name after her, if she agreed.
 Birkin said she was very flattered by the proposal, which she accepted.

 The first Birkin bag, a supple black leather bag, was created in 1984.
 Birkin used the bag initially but later changed her mind because she was carrying too many things in it: "What's the use of having a second one?" she said laughingly.
 "You only need one and that busts your arm; they're bloody heavy.
 I'm going to have an operation for tendinitis in the shoulder".
 Nonetheless, Birkin did use the bag for some time.
 The Birkin bag has, over the years, become a status symbol, with prices ranging from US$10,000 to $500,000.

 In July 2015, the animal rights organization PETA denounced the slaughter conditions of the alligators used to make the crocodile skin version of the Birkin bags.
 Jane Birkin, a signatory of American actor Joaquin Phoenix's “Mercy For Animals” petitions, asked in July 2015 that the company “debaptize” the bag until better manufacturing practices meeting international standards could be put in place.
 In September, the actress announced that she was satisfied with the measures taken by Hermès to promote the welfare of its farm animals.
 The bag kept its name after Hermès announced it had corrected the slaughter system on the farms in question and introduced sanctions in the event of a repeat offense.